ENCCS/julia-for-hpc/content/scientific-computing.rst

 Despite being a relatively new language, Julia already has a strong and rapidly expanding ecosystem of libraries for machine learning and deep learning.
-A fundamental advantage of Julia for ML that it solves the two-language problem - there is no need for different languages for the user-facing framework and the backend heavy-lifting (like for most other DL frameworks).
+A fundamental advantage of Julia for ML is that it solves the two-language problem - there is no need for different languages for the user-facing framework and the backend heavy-lifting (like for most other DL frameworks).

 A particular focus in the Julia approach to ML is `"scientific machine learning" (SciML) <https://sciml.ai/>`_